The High Dive Rock Climbing

 Lower Reed Lake provides a backdrop as Matt moves ...

 A large wall looming directly over a crystal blue mountain lake.
 The scenery can't be beat, but the climbing is largely undeveloped and even established routes can be dirty and lichen-covered still.
 The season is limited as the snow only melts off the trail in May or June and comes back again in September.

 Head up the Reed Lakes trail to Lower Reed Lake (roughly a two to three hour hike, depending on your speed).
 If you've never been there before, don't make the mistake of thinking the little beaver ponds by the Nugget Boulder are Lower Reed, keep going another mile or two up the steep stuff.
 Leave the trail just as it passes the lake and head to your right to the obvious group of walls looming over the lake.
 The High Dive is the biggest section of rock, with a massive concavity at its base forming a huge roof in the middle of the wall.
 As of 2010 it is largely undeveloped.

-2 Total Routes
+4 Total Climbing Routes

-Browse More Classics in The High Dive
+Browse More Rock Climbing Classics in The High Dive

-Rise 5.9 5c 17 VI HVS 5a Trad, 35 pitches, 350'
+Rise 5.9 5c 17 VI 17 HVS 5a Trad, 3 pitches, 350'

 Featured Route For The High Dive

 P1: Climb a pitch of moderate slab with spacey pro to a crazy needle of granite standing on end.
-Two-bolt anchor is just to the right.P2: Follow the slab to the right along the base of the steep headwall to an obvious crack system that will take you to the top.P3: Head up the crack system.
+Two-bolt anchor is just to the right.P2: Follow the slab to the right along the base of the steep headwall to an obvious crack system that will take you to the top.
+UPDATE: As of 7-9-14 step right to a two-bolt anchor just below the P3 crack.P3: Head up the crack system.
 About 20 feet off the slab it splits into two nice hand cracks.
 Follow it to a mouth-like ledge overlooking the incredible scene...[more]
 Browse More Classics in Alaska